High heat but no record: 2018 was 4th warmest year on Earth

 “The long term is stunningly clear,” he said.

-Pennsylvania State University climate scientist, who wasn’t part of the Berkeley Earth team, said the fact that nearly every year recently is in the top five or top 10 hottest years is “clear evidence of human-caused warming on this planet.”
+Pennsylvania State University climate scientist Michael Mann, who wasn’t part of the Berkeley Earth team, said the fact that nearly every year recently is in the top five or top 10 hottest years is “clear evidence of human-caused warming on this planet.”

 Last year, 29 countries, including much of Central Europe, and Antarctica had record hot years, Hausfather said.